 If a child is late 15 minutes every day, that is the equivalent of 95% attendance.

-A reminder also to collect your children promptly at the end of the school day.
+A reminder to please collect your child promptly at the end of the school day.